mnguyen1901/mnguyen1901.github.io/about.md

 title: About
 ---

-I am a medical student by day and a full-time nerd by night.
-I have a clinical interest in Radiation Oncology and a research interest in medical machine-learning applications.
-Though most of my machine-learning projects are in natural language processing, I sometimes dabble in computer vision as well!
+My name is Mark Nguyen and I'm a fourth year medical student at UWSOM.
+By day, I'm diving into the world of medical studies.
+But when the sun goes down?
+I'm geeking out on medical machine learning.
+Most of my projects play around with natural language processing, but every now and then, I get curious and dabble in computer vision too!!!

-Email: son94@uw.edu
+**Email**: son94@uw.edu